frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Searching only has to be supported in the debug tab.

+**1402:** Given is the context of story **1400**.
+The data searched is the value in the checkpoint excluding Frank!Framework generated metadata.
+Ladybug generated metadata should be included in the search when it has meaning with respect to functional requirements of the app.
+For example, a search query of ``24`` should not match if the timestamp of receiving the message was ``2024-01-01 12:00:00``.

 **1410:** Given is that a search has been done (story **1400**).
 If a hidden node matches the search query, hidden because an ancestor is collapsed, then the first visible ancestor should be highlighted.
 If a visible node matches the search query, non-matching ancestors should not be highlighted.

 **1420:** Given is that a search query has been done (story **1400**).
 If I as a user expand and collapse nodes after my search, then the highlighting should be updated so that the requirement of **1410** remains satisfied.